RyotaUshio/obsidian-advanced-external-links/README.md

 This [Obsidian.md](https://obsidian.md) plugin lets you paste URLs cleverly.

-- Automatically fetched the title of the target webpage
+- Automatically fetch the title of the target webpage
 - Format a link to a text highlight with highly customizable templates

 ## Installation